Eisenhower Matrix for Work Prioritization

 How can I apply the Eisenhower Matrix to my daily work?

-What is the goal of using a work prioritization matrix?
+What is the ultimate goal of work prioritization using this matrix?

 Loved by Users